-- The woman speaker in the video skirts right over the mention of ALF, alien life forms, which is also a the name of a popular sitcom from 1986 to 1990.
+- The woman speaker in the video skirts right over the mention of ALF, alien life forms, (which was also the name of a popular sitcom from 1986 to 1990).
 Are the dates coincidental?

-Really got the ole science fiction juices flowing.
+Really got the old science fiction juices flowing.
 But wait, what the frack is: feeding off of humans?
 Are we talking Hannibal, science, or science fiction?

 - Does Life Exist On Other Planets? - May 21, 2020